zeeshanali/Online-Help/docs/Install_Guide/ig_ch_15_appC_backup_recovery.md

 /var/lib/chroma/\*

-### Manager for Lustre\* YUM Repository Configuration
+### Intel® Manager for Lustre* software YUM Repository Configuration

-Manager for Lustre\* software is distributed as RPM packages.
-These are hosted in YUM repositories on the manager server running the Manager for Lustre\* software and GUI.
+Intel® Manager for Lustre* software is distributed as RPM packages.
+These are hosted in YUM repositories on the manager server running the Intel® Manager for Lustre* software and GUI.

 \# YUM Configuration for IML Repositories: